Tips on the Trail

 Do avoid wearing new, hard leather boots.
 They WILL hurt.
 Either break in new boots with some long walks with differing gradients, or buy fabric hiking boots or trekking shoes.
-Trainers are not good enough on the Trail —they do not give your feet and ankles the support you’ll need, and the soles can be downright dangerous on slippery paths– HOWEVER trainers or walking shoes might be more comfortable on the Newcastle City and Bowness-on-Ssolway sections – being mainly on tarmac.
+Trainers are not good enough on most of the Trail —they do not give your feet and ankles the support you’ll need, and the soles can be downright dangerous on slippery paths– HOWEVER trainers or walking shoes might be more comfortable on the Newcastle City and Bowness-on-Solway sections – being mainly on tarmac.

 Buy the best waterproof jacket you can.
 You don’t have to spend £100’s—but at the very least ensure it has taped seams.
 I‘ve lost count of the number of budget “waterproof” jackets that have been good for nothing but the rubbish bin by the time folks get here!
 Denim jeans or chinos are not a good choice of walking trouser!—no wind protection, no warmth and once wet, stay wet all day!
 Lightweight trousers that offer some wind proofing and dry quickly are way better.
 A pair of waterproof over-trousers are a good bet too.